 DIY investing can help you save on investment fees and improve your returns if you know what you are doing.

-Trading platforms that waive commissions on ETF and/or stock purchases include Wealthsimple Trade and Questrade.
+Two other no-commission brokers in Canada that waive commissions on ETF and/or stock purchases are Wealthsimple Trade and Questrade.

-On these two platforms you are also spared the annoying ‘inactivity’ fees that apply when you don’t trade a minimum number of times during a specific timeframe.
+On these two platforms, you are also spared the annoying ‘inactivity’ fees when you don’t trade a minimum number of times during a specific timeframe.

 This Desjardins Online Brokerage review covers its fees, account types, pros and cons, and alternatives.